 It seems confusing but frankly, I didn’t need to fuss with pairing.
 Upon switching the earphones on, they automatically enter pairing mode; all I needed to do was to enable scanning on the device to be connected.
 Actually, I got everything done within seconds.
 Including my old tablets.

 One other thing.
 The default volume upon connection is pretty soft.
 (At least to me) You have to manually up the volume using the above-mentioned controls.
 Not much needs to be done, though.
 Just two to three clicks should do.

 Active Noise Cancelling

 Like the Ett, Active Noise Cancelling, or ANC, is a key feature.
-I’m mentioning the Ett because my experience with the feature this time round feels pretty different.
+I’m mentioning the Ett because my experience with the feature this time around is markedly different.

 In short, the cancelling effect is less noticeable, at least when compared to the Ett.
-Or for that matter, when compared to the noise cancelling headsets I used during some Singapore Airlines flights.
+Or for that matter, when compared to the noise-canceling headsets I used during some Singapore Airlines flights.